Pontificia Universidad Javeriana: Main Campus in Bogotá

 Development continues with The School of Engineering Laboratory Building (the tallest building on campus with a total of 15 floors) that opened its doors in 2020, the new Science Labs Building, and the Continuing Studies off-campus Building, in the northern part of the city, which is still under construction.
 The master plan also includes the construction of a new and more modern Hospital, an auditorium capable of holding ceremonies with up to 1,800 people, the new School of Architecture and Design Building, and an expansion to the gym facilities to include an on-campus pool.

 Cali Branch

 The Pontificia Universidad Javeriana of Cali is located to the south of the city, in Pance, near the Farallones de Cali, which are part of the Andes Mountain Range.
 It has a more rural ambiance where vegetation is abundant and is not rare to see local fauna.
-This promotes a safe and calm environment for the students.
 This campus has eight Buildings: Las Palmas, Guayacanes Building, Lecture Hall of The Lake, Administrative Offices, Samán Building, Almendros Building, Continuing Studies Building, Acacias Building, The Pink Cedar Building, and the Library.
 Currently, there are 2 more buildings under construction.
 It also has 5 cafeterias, a bookstore, parking lots, a center for the Colombian Stock Market, and a Subsidiary of the Fox School of Business from Temple University.